RgbTrouw/Qs-Messenger/README.md

 ** Update  ** It is indeed connecting with qt 6 on Windows.
 However, the QMYSQL database driver is missing for now.
 This might get fixed and there might be a Windows binary available soon.

-** Update ** Just saay... the client could thus run on Windows.
+** Update ** The client could thus run on Windows.
 Only the server might run on Linux for now.